-- 6. If an employer seeks to make a material change to its private plan, it may submit a new application to the CT Paid Leave Authority, following a vote by its employees in accordance with Section II of this policy.
-Such new application shall not terminate the approved status of the previously approved plan. - a.
-The factor to consider in determining whether a new application is required is whether the change is material, from the perspective of covered employees. - b.
-The following is a non-exclusive list of changes that are considered material: - i.
-Changes to the plan design related to benefit amounts or durations - ii.
-Changes to the insurance carrier or claims administrator - iii.
-Changes to the class of covered employees, including eligibility rules and waiting period for coverage - iv.
-Changes to the rate of contribution for the employee - v.
-Changes to the method of determination of the 12 month benefit period - vi.
-Changes in how accruals (paid time off, sick bank, etc) are utilized - c.
-The following changes are not considered to be material: - i.
-Cosmetic changes to the plan, for example logos, fonts, branding - ii.
-Changes to the legal name or legal address of the employer, assuming no changes to the actual ownership of the employer - iii.
-Changes to the contact information or method for filing claims - iv.
-Changes that are the result of changes in an employee's status - v.
-Changes to correct grammatical or typographical errors. - 7.
-Changes made in order to comply with the law, including but not limited to the Connecticut Paid Leave Act and related policies, will not require a a new vote or a new application, even if material. - 8.
-If the CT Paid Leave Authority approves the proposed new private plan, the date the new plan is approved will begin a new three-year approval period. - 9.
-Each employer that has been approved for a self-insured plan shall be required to update its surety bond on a yearly basis. - 10.
-Pursuant to Section 31-49o, the CT Paid Leave Authority may deny applications for a private plan option if it determines based upon actuarial principles that the solvency of the Trust may be jeopardized.
-The CT Paid Leave Authority shall draft a policy identifying the factors it will consider and the procedures it will follow in order to make such a determination
+- A. If an employer seeks to make a material change to its private plan, it shall submit a new application to the CT Paid Leave Authority, following a vote by its employees in accordance with Section III of this policy.
+Such new application shall not terminate the approved status of the previously approved plan, until the effective date of the new approved plan. - B. The determination of whether a change is material shall be made by taking into consideration the perspective of covered employees. - C. The following is a non-exclusive list of changes that are considered material: - 1.
+Changes to the plan design related to benefit amounts or durations - 2.
+Changes to the insurance carrier or claims administrator - Changes to the class of covered employees, including eligibility rules and waiting period for coverage - 4.
+Changes to the rate of contribution for the employee - 5.
+Changes to the method of determination of the 12 month benefit period (e.g. (A) A calendar year; (B) any fixed twelve-month period, such as a fiscal year or a twelve-month period measured forward from an employee's first date of employment; (C) a twelve-month period measured forward from an employee's first day of leave taken under Conn.
+Gen. Stat. §§ 31-51kk to 31-51qq, inclusive; or (D) a rolling twelve-month period measured backward from an employee's first day of leave taken under Conn.
+Gen. Stat. §§ 31-51kk to 31-51qq, inclusive) - 6.
+Changes in how accruals (paid time off, sick bank, etc.) are utilized - 7.
+Changes in the legal entity (a new FEIN, mergers, or acquisitions) that impact any of the plan attributes listed above. - D. The following changes are not considered to be material: - 1.
+Cosmetic changes to the plan, for example logos, fonts, branding - 2.
+Changes to the legal name or legal address of the employer, assuming no changes to the actual ownership of the employer - 3.
+Changes to the contact information or method for filing claims - 4.
+Changes that are the result of changes in an employee's status - 5.
+Changes to correct grammatical or typographical errors. - E. Changes made in order to comply with the law, including but not limited to the Connecticut Paid Leave Act and related policies, will not require a new vote or a new application, even if material. - F. If the CT Paid Leave Authority approves the proposed new private plan, the date the new plan is approved will begin a new three-year approval period.
+When an existing private plan is in effect, the effective date of the new plan shall follow the effective date identified in Section IV.D.
+At its own discretion, the Authority may approve an alternative effective date upon request of the Employer.